Expanding a free content library for an open-source adaptive tutoring system using large language models

 Zachary Pardos, Professor

-Role: The role would involve (1) transcribing educational content from the web into a Google spreadsheet format amenable to the adaptive tutoring platform (2) periodically creating new tutorial content from scratch or using an AI model to assist and (3) editing testing, and quality checking educational content transcribed by a network of qualified volunteers.
+Role: The role would involve (1) transcribing educational content utilizing a cutting edge AI tool developed for the lab to prompt engineer high quality/impact content at CAL and beyond (2) periodically creating new tutorial content from scratch or using an AI model to assist (3) editing testing, and quality checking educational content transcribed by a network of qualified volunteers and (4) being paired with Berkeley professors help them implement the tutor in their classroom.

 Day-to-day supervisor for this project: Ioannis Anastasopoulos, Graduate Student